XrKang/NeSSR/README.md

 Prepare the ICVL dataset for training, it can be downloaded from this [link](https://icvl.cs.bgu.ac.il/hyperspectral/).

-Processed test dataset for inference can be downloaded from [BaiduYun](https://pan.baidu.com/s/10ZHsc7-2S5-NzC_BY9HPow?pwd=eccv) (Access code: eccv).
+Processed test dataset for inference can be downloaded from [BaiduYun](https://pan.baidu.com/s/10ZHsc7-2S5-NzC_BY9HPow?pwd=eccv).

 ****